kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ## Peragus

 ### Administration Level
-- Mouse click through Kotlo cutscene (Some of it is skippable).
+- Mouse click through Kolto cutscene (Some of it is skippable).
 - Head through the door in front of you and the door on the left.
 - Use the Console: 4,3,6
 - Head into the morgue and loot the Corpse for a Plasma Torch.